castrojo/bazzite-dx/README.md

 - hyperscale sig provides newer kernels, we don't need to stay old old.
 - EPEL will fill in lots of stuff
+- Long lived and boring, we expect even less maintenance than Fedora-based Bluefin